Humphrey Spender: Career

 He went on to set up a photography studio on the Strand with Bill Edmiston, who was his lover.
 Spender was renowned for his commercial photography.
 During this time he took photographs for advertisements as well as magazines like Harper's Bazaar.
 In the mid-1930s, he was recruited to work for the Daily Mirror under the nickname 'Lensman'.

 Spender became a member of the Mass Observation movement, taking pictures of daily life in working class communities.
 His most famous photographs are of the 'Worktown Study'.
 (Worktown was the Mass Observationist's codename for Bolton).
 Taken in a period between 1937 and 1940, his photographs cover the full range of Mass-Observation's interests – politics and elections; religion; street scenes; industrial landscapes; the public house; market scenes; new buildings and developments; observers in action; sport and leisure time; work in the textile mills; on holiday in Blackpool; street hoardings and advertisements.
 Spender was joined in this project by the artist, Graham Bell.Toward the end of his involvement with Mass Observation, Spender also took on work as a photographer for the recently established, highly successful photographically illustrated magazine Picture Post.

 With the coming of World War II, Spender served briefly in the Royal Army Service Corps before being appointed an official war photographer.
 He also worked as an interpreter of photo-reconnaissance pictures, identifying German rocket sites and making maps for D-Day.

 In December 1944 during World War II, Spender was staying at the Hotel Gruenwalder in Innsbruck, Austria as part of his reconnaissance work with the Royal Army Service Corps.
 On 17 December, Spender encountered Heinrich Himmler, the notorious head of the Nazi SS who had arrived at the hotel unannounced armed with a team of soldiers.
-Himmler was seated at a table when Spender walking past, was asked to approach him and speak in German.
-Because of his mother's German-Jewish ancestry and his time spent in Germany, Spender luckily was conversant in the language and quietly left the hotel unnoticed.
+[What was Spender doing in enemy territory in war-time – this story does not add up] Himmler was seated at a table when Spender walking past, was asked to approach him and speak in German.
+[Highly unlikely] Because of his mother's German-Jewish ancestry and his time spent in Germany, Spender luckily was conversant in the language and quietly left the hotel unnoticed.
 Otherwise it would have meant certain death for him because of his background.

 Spender also recounted a time he heard Adolf Hitler speak at a public gathering in Berlin in 1939.
 He said his voice was "very powerful and commanding".

 In about 1955 he abandoned photography for painting and textile design, and taught at the Royal College of Art from 1953 until he retired in 1975.

 In 1968, Spender moved to Maldon, Essex, where he lived at The Studio, Ulting.
 This was the first built design by architect Richard Rogers.